Lightning-AI/pytorch-lightning/tests/README.md

 Note: if your computer does not have multi-GPU nor TPU these tests are skipped.

-To test models that require GPU make sure to run the above command on a GPU machine.
-The GPU machine must have at least 2 GPUs to run distributed tests.

-Note that this setup will not run tests that require specific packages installed such as Horovod, FairScale, NVIDIA/apex, NVIDIA/DALI, etc.
-You can rely on our CI to make sure all these tests pass.

 **GitHub Actions:** For convenience, you can also use your own GHActions building which will be triggered with each commit.
 This is useful if you do not test against all required dependency versions.